 Staff plan and provide an exceptionally rich variety of interesting and challenging activities and experiences for the children, both indoors and outdoors.
-These are planned according to the children's individual interests and next steps in learning and, therefore, support them to make excellent progress in all areas of learning.
-Children's learning and development is promoted and extended at every opportunity as staff are very confident teachers who are highly knowledgeable about child development and how to support children's progress.
-There is an excellent balance of child choice and adult-led activities, which are planned to extend children's learning and development further.
-For example, toddlers are supported by staff to make their own play dough.
-This develops their physical skills through pouring and mixing the ingredients.
-Their social skills are also excellently promoted through taking turns and staff enhance their learning further through teaching them mathematical language, such as, 'heavy, light' and 'add one more'.
-Teaching is exceptional, as staff are constantly observing what the children are doing and when it is appropriate to intervene to support and extend their learning opportunities.
+These are planned according to the children's individual interests and next steps in learning and therefore, support them to make excellent progress in all areas of learning.
+Children's learning and development is promoted and extended as staff are very confident teachers who are highly knowledgeable about child development and how to support children's progress.
+There is an excellent balance of child-chosen and adult-led activities, which are planned to extend children's learning and development further.
+For example, children are supported by staff when making a pirate ship from a cardboard box.
+Children's creative thinking is promoted extremely well as they attach material for a sail, in addition to high levels of support given to help children to extend their small muscle skills.
+Children's social skills are also expertly promoted through encouraging them to work together and take turns, and staff enhance their learning further as they share information about pirates.
+Children display all of the characteristics of effective learning as they are motivated, engaged and willing to 'have a go'.
+Therefore, teaching is exceptional, as staff are constantly observing what the children are doing and when it is appropriate to intervene to support and extend their learning opportunities.

 Staff continually observe children to note their current interests and abilities.
-Observations are sharply focussed on what children can do now and the next steps to move learning forward.
+Observations are sharply focussed on what children can do now and the next steps needed to move their learning forward.
 These are used by staff to plan purposeful learning opportunities, which challenge children constantly to help them think and develop new ideas and achievements during their play.
 Staff organise a wide variety of inspiring activities for children both inside and out, so they have plenty of choice and can freely play in either environment.
 As a result, children are confident, motivated learners who are developing excellent skills for the future.
-Children are very well prepared as they get ready to move on to other settings and into school.
+Children are very well prepared as they get ready to move on to school.
 Staff engage parents, carers and others in children's learning and development, providing regular opportunities to discuss children's needs and progress.
-Parents share observations of their child's achievements at home through 'proud clouds', which are displayed and celebrated within the setting.
-These are highly valued by staff and are used to assist in tracking children's progress and identifying next steps to include in planning.
+Parents also set specific targets for their child to achieve which are displayed within the setting.
+These are valued by staff as they are used to assist in tracking children's progress and identifying next steps to include in planning.
 This ensures parents are extremely involved in their child's learning.
-Staff are fully aware of the requirement to provide parents with a progress check when their child is aged two years and complete these thoroughly and precisely where necessary.
+Staff are fully aware of the requirement to share with parents the progress check carried out for children between the ages of two and three years, and they complete these thoroughly and precisely where necessary.
+Other professionals, such as health visitors, are also involved with this progress check.
 These positive partnerships and relationships ensure that there is effective information sharing and consistency for the child, and that those in need of additional support receive this promptly.